Skjoldrun/Skjoldrun.github.io/docs/csharp/dependency-injection.md

 }
 ```

 This parameter can be injected with the call of `ActivatorUtilities.CreateInstance<YourClass>(AppHost.Services, parameters)` in the Program.cs class.
-If you wnat to inject multiple parameters, you have to build an object array with ordered parameters to be injected one after the other.
+If you want to inject multiple parameters, you have to build an object array with ordered parameters to be injected one after the other.

 [![console out](/assets/images/coding/csharp/dependency-injection/console-output.png)](/assets/images/coding/csharp/dependency-injection/console-output.png)